premail/premail/README.md

 # Full list of options

-Append `--debug` to any command to see additional output on files being read and written.
+Append `--debug` to any command to see additional output on files being processed.

 `gulp --tasks`